samsuh/2025-learnings/README.md

 10/20 - yesterday was suzuki day. didnt get much coding done. wow. got laid out by riding all day. lack of sleep + ride all day = need basically a whole day of sleep afterwards. went to gym and ate. full recovery day. getting old maybe.

+10/21 - not sure what i even did. i think i went to gym.

-10/21 - go wash bike, even if it's cold today. try to work on the n8n clone
+10/22 - go wash bike, even if it's cold today. try to work on the n8n clone. washed bike. initialized nodebase (the n8n clone)

+10/23